How to Prevent and Remove Checking Account Holds

 How to Remove a Hold

-If a merchant placed a hold on your account through your debit card, contact the merchant and ask them to release the funds.
-Those holds should fall off after several days, but they are especially problematic with hotels, rental cars, and gas pumps (and other situations where your final bill is unknown at the time your card is swiped.
+If a merchant placed a hold on your account through your debit card, you can try contacting the merchant and asking them to release the funds.
+Those holds should fall off after several days, but they are especially problematic with hotels, rental cars, gas pumps, and other instances where the amount of your final bill is unknown at the time your card is swiped.

 Your bank might be willing to speed things up, especially if you don't have a history of bouncing checks or making bad deposits.

 In many cases, you won't be able to do anything about a hold.
 However, your bank needs to follow federal regulations and justify any holds in your account, so they can't keep you from your money forever.
 If things go on for too long, contact the U.S. Consumer Financial Protection Bureau (CFPB) and file a complaint.

 To avoid holds in your account, make deposits that are likely to become available as soon as possible.